 Researchers collected hundreds of live planthoppers from the hills around Athens, which they brought back to their Oxford lab to conduct experiments.
 To understand the vibration generation mechanism of the new snapping organ, they used microtomography, laser vibrometry, confocal microscopy, and high-speed video recordings.

-The scientists then teamed up with the Dynamics, Vibration and Uncertainty Lab, led by Dr Alice Cicirello at the Department of Engineering Science, to understand the vibration generation mechanism and to build a mathematical model of it.
+The scientists then teamed up with the Dynamics, Vibration and Uncertainty (DVU) Lab, led by Dr Alice Cicirello at the Department of Engineering Science, to understand the vibration generation mechanism and to build a mathematical model of it.
 The vibratory organ was found to be present in all of the many different families of planthoppers, showing that this entire group of bugs are specialists in this unusual form of communication.

 The combination of our skillsets was the key to achieve these new insights